ibm-cloud-docs/assistant/dialog-runtime.md

   - You can pick nodes that condition on intents, entities, special conditions, context variables, or any combination of these values.

 Choose nodes that serve as the root of a distinct branch of conversation.
 The candidates can include nodes that are children of other nodes.
 The key is for the node to condition on some distinct value or values that distinguish it from everything else.

+The disambiguation list option is populated from the node name (or external node name) of the *last node that is processed* in the branch where the intent match occurs.
+{: important}

+So, for example, maybe the root node with the matching intent condition of `#store-location` has one child node, and then jumps to a node (with intent condition `#check_satisfaction`) that checks user satisfaction with the response.
+If the `#check_satisfaction` node has a node name (such as `Check satisfaction`) and has disambiguation enabled, then the name for that jumped-to node is displayed in the disambiguation list. `Check satisfaction` is displayed in the disambiguation list to represent the `#store-location` branch instead of the `Get store location` name from the root node.
+To prevent a jumped-to node from misrepresenting the choice in the disambiguation list, set any jumped-to nodes to opt out of disambiguation.

 For each node that you want to make available from the disambiguation options list, complete the following steps: